adriankoering/tensorflow-cc-inference/README.md

 This library depends on tensorflow and its C-API.
 Installation is straightforward following the official documentation: [Tensorflow Install C](https://tensorflow.org/install/install_c)

+## Build

+To compile this library start with cloning the sources and creating a build directory in the repository root.

+1. git clone git@github.com:adriankoering/tensorflow-cc-inference.git
+2. cd tensorflow-cc-inference && mkdir build && cd build

+    Then compile it via
+3. cmake .. && make

+     and optionally run the example:
+4. ./multiply_with_two

 ## Glossary